Bmr55/PorterStemmer/README.md

 # PorterStemmer
-An implementation of the Porter stemming algorithm, a process for removing the commoner morphological and inflectional endings from words in English.
+An implementation of the Porter stemming algorithm, a process for removing the common morphological and inflectional endings from words in English.